Description

 PEG-MGF and Cartilage

-MGF may also improve the function of chondrocytes, the cells essential for cartilage function and deposition.
-Studies in mice suggest that MGF may promote the migration of chondrocytes from bone – their site of origin – into cartilage, where they appear to function.[13]
-The researchers also noted that “The results also demonstrate that the degeneration of OA cartilage may be delayed by MGF [exposure] partially via unfolded protein response regulated by protein kinase RNA-like endoplasmic reticulum kinase.”
+MGF may also improve the function of chondrocytes, the cells essential for cartilage health and deposition.
+Studies in mice suggest that MGF may promote the migration of chondrocytes from bone – their site of origin – into cartilage where they appear to function.[4]
+The researchers also noted that “The results also demonstrate that the degeneration of OA cartilage can be delayed by MGF treatment partially via unfolded protein response regulated by protein kinase RNA-like endoplasmic reticulum kinase.”

 PEG-MGF and Dental Activity

-Periodontal ligament cell culture studies indicate that the pegylated peptide may improve osteogenic differentiation and potentially enhance MMP-1 and MMP-2 expression.[14]
-These factors may improve the repair of ligaments, such as those that attach teeth to bone.
-The peptide may even have the potential to salvage damaged or avulsed dental material.
+Periodontal ligament cell culture studies indicate that the pegylated peptide may be able to improve osteogenic differentiation and potenitally enhance MMP-1 and MMP-2 expression.[5]
+These factors may improve the repair of the ligaments that attach the tooth to bone.
+The peptide may even salvage damaged or avulsed dental material after they get surgically re-implanted.

 PEG-MGF and Neuroprotection

-Researcher Alexander Walker reviewed a study based on the long-term consequences of elevated levels of MGF in the brain and central nervous system.[15]
+Alexander Walker, Editorial Assistant at BioMed Central, has reviewed a study based on the long-term effects of elevated levels of MGF in the brain and central nervous system.[6]
 The work observes how increased MGF may potentially influence neuron degeneration.
 Mice exposed to the peptide appeared to maintain their cognitive ability and function optimally for long into old age.
-As per Walker, “the efficacy of MGF in the brain is age-dependent,” as the mice in the study had shown better outcomes initially and over the long term if the peptide over-expression occurred earlier in life.
+As per Walker, “the efficacy of MGF in the brain is age-dependent,” as the mice in the study had shown better outcomes initially and over the long-term, if the peptide over-expression occurred earlier in life.
+MGF exposure may possibly improve muscle weakness and decrease the loss of motor neurons in murine models of ALS.
+According to Dluzniewska et al., it is naturally produced in the brain after hypoxic injury and is over-expressed in the segments with highest neuronal damage.[7]

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.